heliomarpm/heliomarpm/README.md

 ### Hi there 👋

-I,m a technical lead in software engineering, part of my free time I work on open source projects.
+I,m a technical lead in software engineering with over 20 years of experience.
-I am also a small entrepreneur and amateur bmx racing athlete. 😁🏆🚴‍♂️
+Part of my spare time I work on open source projects and I am also a small business owner and amateur BMX Racing athlete. 😁🏆🚴‍♂️

 Here you will find a little bit of my work on demos and some cool projects, something might be useful to you, I would appreciate it if you could collaborate on any.🤝